WordPress/openverse/catalog/utilities/media_props_gen/docs/media_props.md

 ## Description

-A JSON object containing additional metadata about the media item.
+A JSONB object containing additional metadata about the media item.
 This must contain the `license_url` (automatically added by the `MediaStore` class from the `License` object).